noccy80/php-pluggable/README.md

 ### VirtFsBackend

 VirtFsBackend loads plugins from a VirtFs filesystem consisting of mapped directories as well as zip-files.
+For the VirtFs backend to work, a protocol must be assigned to the VirtFs object (default name "plugins"), to allow the plugins to be accessed via the virtfs wrapper.

         new VirtFsBackend($vfs, "/");